Effective NOX Pollution Control and Removal Techniques

 NOx gases have serious detrimental effects on the environment into which they are released.
 These gases play a role in increasing the greenhouse effect and escalating global warming, by forming ozone at ground level rather than the upper atmosphere where it is protective.
 Ozone formed in the lower atmosphere will readily react with volatile organic compounds to form a very potent toxin with serious health implications for humans.

 Further, NOx gases are responsible for the formation of smog and acid rain which can be harmful to plants, trees, and aquatic life.
+Fortunately, power plant pollution control is possible.

 How to Reduce Nitrogen Dioxide Pollution